dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 A new flag “Encrypted” is added to the `manifest.json`.
 This flag indicates if the corresponding binary backup is encrypted or not.
 To be backward compatible, if this flag is absent, it is presumed that the corresponding backup is not encrypted.

-For a series of full and incremental backups, per the current design, we don't allow mixing of encrypted and unencrypted backups.
+For a series of full and incremental backups, per the current design, we don't allow the mixing of encrypted and unencrypted backups.
 As a result, all full and incremental backups in a series must either be encrypted fully or not at all.
 This flag helps with checking this restriction.

 ## AES And Chaining with Gzip

-If encryption is turned on an alpha, then we use the configured encryption key.
+If encryption is turned on an Alpha server, then we use the configured encryption key.
 The key size (16, 24, 32 bytes) determines AES-128/192/256 cipher chosen.
 We use the AES CTR mode.
 Currently, the binary backup is already gzipped.
 With encryption, we will encrypt the gzipped data.

 During **backup**: the 16 bytes IV is prepended to the Cipher-text data after encryption.

 ## Backup

-Backup is an online tool, meaning it is available when alpha is running.
-For encrypted backups, the alpha must be configured with the “encryption_key_file”.
-Starting with v20.07.0, the alpha can alternatively be configured to interface with Vault server to obtain keys.
+Backup is an online tool, meaning it is available when Alpha server is running.
+For encrypted backups, the Alpha server must be configured with the “encryption_key_file”.
+Starting with v20.07.0, the Alpha server can alternatively be configured to interface with Vault server to obtain keys.

 {{% notice "note" %}}
 `encryption_key_file` or `vault_*` options was used for encryption-at-rest and will now also be used for encrypted backups.